quasarframework/quasar-framework.org/source/guide/app-routing.md

 * "/src/router/routes.js" holds the routes of your website/app

 Make sure to read [Vue Router documentation](https://router.vuejs.org/) to understand how it works.

+The `/src/router/routes.js` needs to import your website/app's Pages and Layouts.
+Read more on [Adding Pages and Layouts](/guide/app-adding-pages-and-layouts.html) documentation page.